Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

 In 1947, the so-called black market was rampant among citizens struggling to make ends meet.
 Although tobacco was a government monopoly, some people made ends meet by selling tobacco imported through Tamsui Port on the black market.
 One woman among them was assaulted by a KMT inspector, who then opened fire on citizens who had gathered to protest, killing one.
-The next day, citizens who had long been dissatisfied with the KMT's rule indiscriminately machine-gunned the protesters, sparking widespread protests and oppression across Taiwan.
+The next day, citizens who had long been dissatisfied with the KMT's rule rioted against the police and authorities.
+The government indiscriminately machine-gunned the protesters, sparking further widespread protests and oppression across Taiwan.

 画像